TylerBarnes/wordsby-admin/README.md

 ## For the future

-- Add sync of WP templates and Gatsby templates to allow easy template switching in WP
+- Easy sync of WP templates and Gatsby templates to allow template switching in WP
 - Instant page previews
 - Admin UI skin